Hydrodynamic interactions in a binary-mixture colloidal monolayer: Discussion

 Accordingly, in order to have a manifest effect of the HI on the collective dynamics of the big particles, one necessarily needs $\Peb \gtrsim 1$, just like in the pure limit case (no mixture), and $\Pes \lesssim \Peb$ additionally, that is, $\nu/\delta \lesssim 1$ according to \eq{eq:ratioPe}.
-But then, the most interesting finding of our analysis is the existence of a regime of renormalized Fick's law that transitions from anomalous collective diffusion to the Fick's law of the pure limit. \Fref{fig:changek} illustrates how the parameter plane would be probed upon varying the length scale $k$ or the system specific ratio $\nu/\delta$.
-For instance, in the case $\nu/\delta \lesssim 1$ just discussed, the big particles dynamics would appear to follow pure Fick's law on small scales ($k^{-1}<\Lb$), anomalous collective behavior on intermediate scales ($\Lb < k^{-1} < \Ls$), and Fick's law again, but renormalized, on large scales ($\Ls < k^{-1}$).
+But then, the most interesting finding of our analysis is the existence of a regime of renormalized Fick's law that would eventually be observed as the probed length scale is increased, see Figs.~\ref{fig:Deff} and~\ref{fig:Peplane}: the big particle dynamics would appear to follow pure Fick's law on small scales ($k^{-1}<\Lb$), anomalous collective behavior on intermediate scales ($\Lb < k^{-1} < \Ls$), and Fick's law again, but renormalized, on large scales ($\Ls < k^{-1}$).

-To get a sense of the relevant scales, we apply the Stokes--Einstein relation for the single particle diffusivity, $\Dvar{(b,s)} = k_B T/6\pi\eta R_\mathrm{(b,s)}$, and introduce the packing fractions, $\phi_\mathrm{(b,s)} := \pi R_\mathrm{(b,s)} \dens_\mathrm{(b,s)}$, of big and small spherical particles of radii $\rb$ and $\rs$, respectively --- this latter magnitude is more handy at quantifying how well a collection of particles can be approximated as an ideal gas.
+To get a sense of the relevant scales, we apply the Stokes--Einstein relation for the single particle diffusivity, $\Dvar{(b,s)} = k_B T/6\pi\eta R_\mathrm{(b,s)}$, and introduce the packing fractions, $\phi_\mathrm{(b,s)} := \pi R_\mathrm{(b,s)}^2 \dens_\mathrm{(b,s)}$, of big and small spherical particles of radii $\rb$ and $\rs$, respectively --- this latter magnitude is more handy at quantifying how well a collection of particles can be approximated as an ideal gas.
 Correspondingly, one gets the dimensionless numbers

 which notably are independent of the fluid viscosity $\eta$.
 If one takes, e.g., $\phib=0.1$ as in the experiment reported in \rcites{LRW95,LCXZ14}, the constraints on $\Peb$ and $\Pes/\Peb$ for observing a big particle dynamics modified by HI yield thresholds on the probed length scale, $k\lesssim (10 \rb)^{-1}$, and the packing fraction of the small particles, $\phis \lesssim \rs/10\rb$; the condition of strong dissimilarity, $\delta=\Ds/\Db = \rb/\rs \gg1$, translates therefore into a very low packing fraction of small particles.